tivac/modular-css/docs/webpack.md

 ### `css`

-Location to write the generated CSS file to.
+Location to write the generated CSS file to, relative to `output.path` just like `output.filename`

 ### `json`

-Location to write out the JSON mapping file for use in server rendering.
+Location to write out the JSON mapping file to, relative to `output.path` just like `output.filename`

 ### Shared Options